Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Proof of the main theorems

 where we have used the fact that $\d_{t}$ and $\d_{i}$ are perpendicular.
 In what follows, we would like to prove that

 where $\mH=(\Lambda/3)^{1/2}$.
-Considering the metric and previous estimates, it is clear that when a time derivative hits $P$, $Q$, $G$ or $H$, the resulting term is bounded in $C^{N}$.
+Consider the spatial components of the metric (\ref{eq:metric}).
+If a time derivative hits one of $P$, $Q$, $G$ or $H$ in such a component, then the resulting expression is bounded in $C^{N}$ after it has been multiplied by $t^{1/4}e^{-\lambda/4}/2$; this is due to (\ref{eq:HGest}), (\ref{eq:PQest}) and (\ref{eq:alest}).
 As a consequence, what we need to consider are the components of the tensor field

 where $\bar{g}$ is the spatial part of the metric.
-Since the components of the second term on the right hand side are bounded in $C^{N}$, and since
+Note that the components of the second term on the right hand side are bounded in $C^{N}$; this is a consequence of (\ref{eq:altest}) and (\ref{eq:alest}).
+Moreover,

+where $\hl$ is defined in (\ref{eq:hldef}).
+In order to prove (\ref{eq:kmHg}), it is thus sufficient to demonstrate that